Trailblazers in Aging Awards Past Winners

 Sheila Salyer, Director, Tallahassee Senior Center and Foundation

 With more than 27 years as director of the Tallahassee Senior Center, Sheila Salyer says “it is rewarding to build an organization where everyone is welcome.”
-Salyer is a servant leader who has assisted her colleagues in reaching their potential while applying their skills and expertise to the benefit of Florida’s diverse population of older adults.
+She has grown the foundation from $60,000 to $700,000, enabling it to provide innovative programming, including UPSLIDE, a program that offers older adults mental health support and relief from isolation.

-By faith and a great support system of colleagues and friends around the country, I’m pleased to accept this prestigious honor and represent the good work being done at the Tallahassee Senior Center and at senior centers throughout Florida and the nation.”
+By faith and a great support system of colleagues and friends around the country, I’m pleased to accept this prestigious honor and represent the good work being done at the Tallahassee Senior Center and at senior centers throughout Florida and the nation.

 — Sheila Salyer, Director, Tallahassee Senior Center and Foundation